lg28literconvectionmicrowaveoven/gdsc-app/README.md

-# Sabarigirish Manikandan's application to the GDSC Dev Team. (still incomplete)
+# Sabarigirish Manikandan's application to the GDSC Dev Team. (still incomplete, don't evaluate!)

 This is the website built using SvelteKit/Node.JS alongside a SQLite/Drizzle backend.